 Where can I get the lowest interest rate on a car loan?

 Interest rates are constantly changing.
 It’s best to shop around at numerous sites to see what their current rates are.
-Here are our picks for best auto loans right now.
+Here are our current picks for the best auto loans.

 Can I get an auto loan with bad credit?